JaswinderSinghRawat/SSH-Log-Analysis-using-Splunk/README.md

 Configure a Splunk alert:
 - Trigger when any source IP attempts more than 5 login attempts within a 10-minute window. see in next step

-### Step 5: Creating Alert for Brute Force Attempts
+### 🔔Step 5: Creating Alert for Brute Force Attempts

 In this step, I created a Splunk alert to detect possible SSH brute-force attacks.